barebox/barebox/Documentation/boards/imx/digi-ccimx6ulsbcpro.rst

 Bootloader and to read out and save the MAC addresses for the board.
 The environment variables which contain the addresses are `$ethaddr` and `$eth1addr`.
-The MAC addresses can than be persisted to the barebox environment by using
+The MAC addresses can then be persisted to the barebox environment by using

 .. code-block:: sh